FirebaseExtended/firebase-arduino/README.md

 - ESP8266 Core SDK.
 We recommend using officially tagged releases and it should be at least [2.4.1](https://github.com/esp8266/Arduino/tree/2.4.1)

+## Note for Handling Fingerprint Errors

+If you encounter a fingerprint error, you can update the fingerprint in the `FirebaseHttpClient.h` file located at `Documents > Arduino > libraries > FirebaseArduino > src > FirebaseHttpClient.h`.
+Update the fingerprint to the latest one by visiting [this link](https://www.grc.com/fingerprints.htm).

 ## Disclaimer

 *This is not an official Google product*.